 Sean McInerney is in his first season as Utah State women's head tennis coach after being hired on May 2, 2013.
 Overall, McInerney is just the second-ever head coach for the Aggie women in its 25 years of Division I competition.

-McInerney has spent the past four years as the head women's tennis coach at the University of Wisconsin-Milwaukee earning Horizon League Coach of the Year honors the past two seasons as he led the Panthers to back-to-back third-place conference finishes and its best two-year league win total in school history with 10 victories.
+McInerney came to Utah State after spending the previous four year (2010-13) as the head women's tennis coach at the University of Wisconsin-Milwaukee earning Horizon League Coach of the Year honors the past two seasons as he led the Panthers to back-to-back third-place conference finishes and its best two-year league win total in school history with 10 victories.

 During the 2012 season, the Panthers finished in third-place in the Horizon League and set the single-season school record with six league wins, as McInerney became the first tennis coach in school history to be named conference coach of the year.
 In 2012, UWM had individuals set school records for both singles and doubles wins and finished one win shy of the school record for overall team wins.

-McInerney has served in a wide variety of tennis-related capacities across the Milwaukee area in recent years.
-He spent the 2008-09 school year as head coach of the men's team at the Milwaukee School of Engineering and was the head coach of the girls' team at Divine Savior Holy Angels High School since 2004.
-He has also been a tennis professional in the state for the past 13 years.
+During his time in Milwaukee, McInerney served in a wide variety of tennis-related capacities as he spent the 2008-09 school year as head coach of the men's team at the Milwaukee School of Engineering and was the head coach of the girls' team at Divine Savior Holy Angels High School from 2004-13.
+He was also a tennis professional in the state for 13 years.

 At Divine Savior Holy Angels HS, McInerney helped his team finish in the top four of the final state Division I rankings in each of his final four seasons, while also working to coach and develop three of the last five Wisconsin doubles champions.
-During the 2008-09 season at Milwaukee School of Engineering, McInerney led the program to its most wins in school history, boosting the team total from four before he arrived in 2008 to 15 in 2009, which was the best single-season turn around in school history.
+During the 2008-09 season at Milwaukee School of Engineering, McInerney led the program to its most wins in school history, boosting the team total from four before he arrived in 2008 to 15 in 2009.